 Rainbow trout are reared and planted in both southeast Washington and Idaho, to meet LSRCP mitigation goals in both states for lost fishing opportunity as a result of construction and operation of the lower Snake River dams.
-A small State funded program at the TFH rears rainbow to11⁄2 pounds each, providing a unique fishing opportunity in local lakes.
+A small State funded program at the TFH rears rainbow to 11⁄2 pounds each, providing a unique fishing opportunity in local lakes.

-On September 1st, 2006 LFH and TFH had 271,887 Spokane stock rainbow trout on hand, ranging in size from 6.4 to 36 fpp.
-LFH also had 47,485 Kamloops stock rainbow trout at 28 fpp on hand.
+On September 20, 2007 LFH and TFH had 259,234 Spokane stock rainbow trout on hand.
+LFH also had 54,343 triploid Kamloops stock rainbow trout on hand.
+These will be shipped to IDF&G in October 2007.